 Better work-life balance.
 You’ll work less overtime and may not need to work nights and weekends outside of the busy season.

 Less pressure.
 While you’ll still be expected to produce high-quality work, there won’t be the same high-pressure environment you’d feel at the Big 4.

 Decent salary.
-Although you won’t make quite as much as you would at the Big 4, you’ll still make a good salary compared to smaller firms, particularly as you advance.
+Although you won’t make as much as you would at the Big 4, you’ll still make a good salary compared to smaller firms, particularly as you advance.